Solo Travel by Design logo with a calm coastal path and horizon

 • How do I balance freedom, comfort, and financial reality?

-• How do I test this lifestyle before I commit to it?
+• How do I test this lifestyle before I depend on it?

 So I created the site I wanted to read.